montoyjh/propjockey/README.md

 The staff managing the growth and dissemination of this database of material structures and properties wishes to empower the community of users consuming the data to help prioritize computational jobs in a way that will dovetail with in-house priorities.
-ILPRN helps with this, connecting users to details of running workflows and providing email notification when property calculations complete.
+Propjockey helps with this, connecting users to details of running workflows and providing email notification when property calculations complete.

+* Former name: Interactive Leaderboard for Property Requests and Notification (ILPRN).

 Example deployment: http://elastic.ilprn.materialsproject.org/.